PsyTeachR/ads-v1/docs/02-reports.md

 ## Intended Learning Outcomes {#ilo-reports}

-* Be able to structure a project
+-   Be able to structure a project
-* Be able to knit a simple reproducible report with R Markdown
+-   Be able to knit a simple reproducible report with R Markdown
-* Be able to create code chunks, tables, images, and inline R in an R Markdown document
+-   Be able to create code chunks, tables, images, and inline R in an R Markdown document

+For reference, here are the packages we will use in this chapter.

 ```r